aliesbelik/awesome-jmeter/CONTRIBUTING.md

   * Add the section description.
   * Add the section title to Table of Contents.
 * Search previous suggestions before making a new one, as yours may be a duplicate.
+* Make sure there are no dead url's in your submission.
 * Check your spelling and grammar.
 * Remove any trailing whitespace.
+* If there is a merge conflict, please rebase and resolve the conflicts and then submit the PR again.

 Thank you for suggestions.